piyoki/neovim-server/README.md

 - To get familiar with the default key mappings, please visit the [Cheat Sheet Page](https://github.com/yqlbu/neovim-server/wiki/Cheat-sheet)

+- For accessing the `Markdown Preview`, simply open a web browser tab and copy the `URL` display in the status bar when editing a markdown file

 ## 📋 Wiki

 - [Wiki (EN)](https://github.com/yqlbu/neovim-server/wiki)